An Introduction to Data Science for Amazon FBA Sellers

 Substantive Expertise:While data scientists understand all this information, most of us don’t.
 An essential part of collecting all that information is distilling it, so the insights are conveyed to others.
 Let’s go back to our height example.
 If you gathered all this data for a company building houses in the area but didn’t know how this information could help the company or couldn’t effectively communicate your findings, what would be the point of collecting and analyzing that data?
 A data scientist knows not only what the information is saying, but also why it’s useful to the company.

-We’re in the business of buyer keywords and search estimates so we’ll use that as an example.
-If you see that customer searches for inner tubes have spiked from May through August for the past three years, you can conclude that this is one of the top items to sell on Amazon in the summer This trend can be useful to people in product development, sales, and marketing as they build company strategies.
-Data scientists need the business acumen to notice when a pattern can be helpful to their company and what data points can forecast future trends.
+We’re in the business of buyer keywords and search estimates, so we’ll use that as an example.
+If you see that Amazon searches for inner tubes have spiked from May through August for the past three years, you can conclude that this is one of the top items to sell on Amazon in the summer This trend can be useful to people in product development, sales, and marketing as they build company strategies.
+Data scientists need the business acumen to notice when a pattern can be helpful to their company and what data points can forecast future Amazon trends.

 When you incorporate the three skills of mathematics and statistics, hacking, and substantive expertise, you get data science.
 By combining the knowledge from all of these subject areas, data scientists garner unique insights they couldn't gain otherwise.

-Having data scientists on our team at MerchantWords allows us to not only provide you with the most extensive, most accurate database of keyword search results, but also to help you see trends that affect sales, ad campaigns, and new product launches.
+Having data scientists on our team at MerchantWords allows us to not only provide Amazon FBA sellers with the most extensive, most accurate database of keyword search results, but also to help you see Amazon trends that affect sales, ad campaigns, and new product launches.